• New term dates for 2026 2027 and 2027 2028 now live. New- Diary Dates for the year can be found in the 'Parents and Carers' section.

 Reading at St Peter's Bratton Primary Academy

-From year 2 onwards children move towards the National Curriculum program when they are on phase 6.
-However, if your child has not reached this phase they will be given further support in an intervention group.
+From Year 2 onwards, children move towards the National Curriculum program when they are on phase 6.
+However, if your child has not reached this phase they will be given further support as part of an additional intervention group, to continue their individual reading journey.

 Phonics at home